 Rating agencies regularly evaluate the Corporation and base their ratings on a number of factors.
 These factors include the Corporation's financial strength as well as factors not entirely within the Corporation's control, including conditions affecting the industry in which Tidewater operates in and the wider state of the economy.
-There can be no assurance that Tidewater's credit rating will not be downgraded.
+Tidewater's credit outlook was changed from "stable" to "developing" in 2023 and there can be no assurance that Tidewater's credit rating will not be downgraded.
 The Corporation's ability to access high yield debt in the capital markets depends, in part, on the credit rating.
 A credit rating downgrade could limit the Corporation's access to private and public credit markets in the future and increase the costs of borrowing.